RinoReyns/CrossPlatformVstHost/README.md

 ## General Idea
 Since I found that there are not many easy-to-use command-line based VST Host, and some of them are no longer supported, I always wanted to create my own cmd VST Host.
-Unfortunately, I also found that samples provided in VST 3 SDK are way to complicated for me to use, so I decided to created my own, easy-to-use repository.
-Thus, the main goal of this project is to learn how work with VST 3 SDK, how to create custom VST Host and handler VST 3 Plugins.
-During the work on cmd-based VST Host I found out that it would be also a good idea to learn how read audio from audio endpoint on different operation system like Window, Linux, MacOs and Android and process audio in real time with VST Host.
+Unfortunately, I also found that samples provided in VST 3 SDK are way to complicated for me to use, so I decided to created my own easy-to-use repository.
+Thus, the main goal of this project is to learn how to work with VST 3 SDK, how to create custom VST Host and handler VST 3 Plugins.
+During the work on cmd-based VST Host I found out that it would be also a good idea to learn how to read audio from audio endpoint on different operation systems like Windows, Linux, MacOS and Android and process audio in real time with VST Host.
 So that is why this repository was created.
 I know that it will take a lot of work but it will also be a good way to learn about everything that I'm interested in.
 My idea here was also to use as many available elements as it is possible.

 ## Features list
-1. Platform Agnostic Feature
+1. Platform Agnostic Features
     - Implemented:
       - [x] CMake based project
       - [x] Use submodules